Composting

 Almost all of this can be diverted by composting.

-Kitchen and yard waste can be easily turned into a rich soil that will help gardens, lawns, and indoor plants grow.
-Composting is the natural decomposition of the material by providing ideal conditions for micro-organisms to work.
+Kitchen and yard waste can be easily turned into rich soil that will help gardens, lawns, and indoor plants grow.
+Composting is the natural decomposition of the material by providing ideal conditions for microorganisms to work.
 In just a few months, scraps become ready-to-use compost.

 Why compost at home?